keorn/parity-spec/README.md

 cargo run -- geth-spec.json
 ```

-The resulting spec can be then used in Patity with `parity --chain parity-spec.json`.
+The resulting spec can be then used in Parity with `parity --chain parity-spec.json`.